-Every dwelling weatherized must meet both the client eligibility and the building eligibility requirements.
+Every dwelling weatherized must meet both the client eligibility and building eligibility requirements.

-V.1.1 Approach to Determining Client Eligibility
+V.1.1 Approach to Determining Client Eligibility (V.1.1 Box 1)

-The definition of "low income" that the state has chosen for use statewide to determine eligibility under 10 CFR 440.22(a) must be stated per §440.14(c)(6)(xii).
-Applicants should briefly describe their procedures, in accordance with §440.16(a), to ensure that no dwelling unit is weatherized without documentation that the unit is an eligible dwelling unit (providing a copy of the link to a Policy and Procedures Manual may satisfy this requirement).
+The definition of "low income" that the state has chosen for use statewide to determine eligibility under 10 CFR 440.22(a) must be stated per 10 CFR 440.14.
+Applicants should briefly describe their procedures, in accordance with 10 CFR 440.16(a), to ensure that no dwelling unit is weatherized without documentation that the unit is an eligible dwelling unit (providing a copy of the link to a Policy and Procedures Manual may satisfy this requirement).